Wild Atlantic Geology of Ireland

 The Wild Atlantic Geology of Ireland in County Clare.

-The Atlantic Ocean meets the limestone coast of the Burren Region in Ireland’s County Clare, an area sculpted over thousands of years — once covered by ice and now chiseled by the perpetual motion of waves.
+The Atlantic Ocean meets the limestone coast of the Burren Region in Ireland’s County Clare, an area sculpted over thousands of years — once covered by ice and now chiselled by the perpetual motion of waves.

-The geology of Ireland, particularly in the Burren Region, is quite striking in its own way — 15,000 years ago, the area was covered by giant ice sheets several kilometers thick.
+The geology of Ireland, particularly in the Burren Region, is quite striking in its own way — 15,000 years ago, the area was covered by giant ice sheets several kilometres thick.
 When the ice receded, it had carved the unique landscape out of a limestone foundation.

-Despite the rough geology and lack of significant soil, the Burren plays host to more than 70 percent of Ireland’s native plant species.
+Despite the rough geology and lack of significant soil, the Burren plays host to more than 70 per cent of Ireland’s native plant species.
 Arctic and alpine plants co-exist alongside Mediterranean species.

 The Atlantic Ocean, with its multi-faceted moods, continues to make its mark on the shoreline of this limestone plateau that geologists believe extends out to the Aran Islands.